Q.1. The enzyme enterokinase helps in conversion of

 (d) Acidic cells

-The main constituent of gastric acid is hydrochloric acid which is produced by parietal cells (also called oxyntic cells) in the gastric glands in the stomach.
+Sol.
+The main constituent of gastric acid is hydrochloric acid produced by parietal cells (also called oxyntic cells) in the stomach's gastric glands.

-Q.11.
-Which of the following guards the opening of hepatopancreatic duct into the duodenum?
+Q.14.
+Which of the following guards the opening of the hepatopancreatic duct into the duodenum?